 - Juicy chicken pieces

-- A rainbow of tender, healthy veggies
+- A rainbow of tender stir fry veggies

 - A creamy, flavorful peanut satay sauce